pixeltris/YgoMaster/Docs/Settings.md

 - `CardList.json` - a list of all available cards in the game (and their rarities).
 - `CustomDuel.json` - used to start custom duels (duel settings which replaces the tutorial duel).
 - `Player.json` - the player settings (created when the player is first saved).
-- `Settings.json` - the server settings (the client also fetches the url from here).
+- `Settings.json` - the server settings.
 - `Shop.json` - the shop settings / all shop items.
 - `ShopPackOdds.json` - the pull rates of packs.
 - `ShopPackOddsVisuals.json` - configures how packs should be displayed (glowing packs, glowing cards, etc).